 In capacitor banks, capacitor switching contactors are used to switch capacitors based on the reactive power requirements.
 They are specially designed to control high transient currents formed during switching.
 Additional resistors are provided to reduce inrush currents while switching.

 Contactors are also used in the switching of street, commercial and residential lights.
 They are commonly used in timer controlled lighting systems.
 Latch type contactors are also available.
 In this type, two coils will be present, one of them for opening the contacts and the other for closing.
 Closing coil closes the contacts, when excited and cuts off the supply to the coil.
 Contact is then held closed mechanically.
 The second coil is used for opening the contacts.

 - Application-based on IEC utilisation category.

 - Control voltage available – For selecting coil voltage.

 How to check a contactor?

-A contactor can be checked whether it is “open” or “closed” using an ohmmeter.
-If the resistance between the input and output terminals is infinite then the contactor is opened and if the ohmmeter reading is zero then it denoted that the contacts are closed.
+A contactor can be checked whether it is “open” or “closed” using an ohmmeter or a multimeter.
+If the resistance measured between the input and output terminals is infinite then the contacts are opened and if the ohmmeter reading is zero then it denoted that the contacts are closed.